CASE STUDIES BY DR. JEREMY JAMES

 Richard’s intermittent episodes of low back pain were caused by excessive twisting and bending in the lumbar spine, which irritated the spondylolisthesis.
 Richard learned to sit, stand, and move in neutral spine and developed the core endurance and strength to support his spine, resulting in a dramatic reduction in the intensity and frequency of the spondylolisthesis-related low back pain episodes.
 The spondylolisthesis remains, but he is almost always asymptomatic because he has learned not to aggravate it and can now do all the activities he loves: skiing, mountain biking, and walking.
 Not bad for an 80 year old!

-I was referred to Jeremy by a close friend who had a great outcome with him.
 I have had neck and back issues for years that have prevented me from doing simple movements such as lifting anything overhead.
 Certain movements would cause excruciating neck pain that would last for days.
 I dreaded these episodes so much I avoided these movements at all costs.
 Chiropractors and physical therapists would always provide me with short-term relief once I was in pain, but they never showed me how to stop these things on my own.
-Within a few sessions, Jeremy helped me regain enough strength in my back and upper body to allow me to lift overhead without these episodes.
+Within a days on Dr. James’s BackForever program, it helped me regain enough strength in my back and upper body to allow me to lift overhead without these episodes.
 In addition, my low back feels better than it has in many years.
-If I follow Jeremy’s program, I feel great.
+If I follow the program, I feel great.

 Juliette Ferrell: Neck Pain and Low Back Pain.
 Postpartum Lumbar Spine Instability, Degenerative Disc Disease